hyperupcall/blog/content/posts/fiddling-with-ubuntu-server-cloud.md

 I decided to sidestep the issue by installing Debian Stretch instead.
 Because I used the 'CD installer' (rather than the DVD installer), many of the 'popular packages' were not pre-installed.
 I underestimated the limitations of this setup, and I bailed out of setting up Debian.
 I only bailed out after manually configuring the network, when `systemd-resolved` did not seem to be reading the `DNS=` entry in my `systemd.network (5)` configuration file.

-This then decided to retry installing Ubuntu.
-I decided to download and use an Ubuntu Cloud image because I knew it did not have an installation wizard.
+I then decided to retry installing Ubuntu, but by using an Ubuntu Cloud image because I knew it did not have an installation wizard.

 ## Copying the rootfs

-First, install the Ubuntu Cloud image from the official source.
+I installed the Ubuntu Cloud image from the official source.

 ```sh
 wget https://cloud-images.ubuntu.com/bionic/current/bionic-server-cloudimg-amd64.img